centreon/centreon-documentation/versioned_docs/version-23.10/service-mapping/ba-management.md

 -   **Worst status**: When you want to know immediately when at least one indicator is not-ok
--   **Ratio**: When you want to model Cluster concepts by specifying a Number or percentage of critical resources that you do not want to exceed
+-   **Ratio**: When you want to model Cluster concepts by specifying a number or percentage of critical resources that you do not want to exceed
 -   **Impact**: When you want to precisely define the weight of each indicator and reflect that on your BA status

-Below are some examples and a configuration of each calculation method
+Below are some examples and a configuration of each calculation method.

 <Tabs groupId="sync">
 <TabItem value="Best Status" label="Best Status">